pianoza/sub-cortical_segmentation/README.md

 save_tmp = True
 ```

-Unless the model `name` and the training mode `mode`, the rest of parameters work well in most of the situations with default parameters.
+Except for the model `name` and the training mode `mode`, the rest of parameters work well in most of the situations with default parameters.

 ```python
 [model]